Nursing Home Abuse Lawyers in Chicago

 • Incorrect clothing for the weather

 These signs may be proof of abuse or neglect, and they do merit further investigation.
 A nursing home negligence attorney in Chicago can help and offer advice.
-If neglect or abuse has occurred, an attorney can help you gather evidence and launch a claim so that you have the resources to place your loved one in a safer environment.
+If neglect or abuse has occurred, whether it be physical, sexual, or emotional, an attorney can help you gather evidence and launch a claim so that you have the resources to place your loved one in a safer environment.
 Nursing home neglect attorney George Argionis has years of experience in litigating these types of cases.

 You can reach a nursing home neglect attorney at the Chicago offices of Argionis & Associates by calling (312) 782-4545 to schedule a free consultation.
 When you contact our law firm, you’ll always speak with a nursing home abuse lawyer.
 We do not broker your case to another firm or pass it along to a legal clerk.
 Our team of nursing home abuse attorneys in our Chicago offices have years of experience, and you won’t need to pay any legal fees until and unless they secure a settlement or trial win on your behalf.

-If you believe your loved one has suffered from nursing home neglect or abuse, please call us at (312) 782-4545 to schedule a free consultation.
+If you believe your loved one has suffered from nursing home neglect or abuse, or may be the victim of a life-threatening injury, please call us at (312) 782-4545 to schedule a free consultation.